clemenko/dc19_supply_chain/readme.md

 * UCP = Universal Control Plane
 * DTR = Docker Trusted Registry
 * DCT = Docker Content Trust
-* EE = Docker Enterprise Edition
 * CVE = Common Vulnerabilities and Exposures
 * PWD = Play With Docker

 ## Prerequisites

-This lab requires an instance of Docker Enterprise Edition (EE).
-Docker Enterprise Edition includes Docker Universal Control Plane and Docker Trusted Registry.
+This lab requires an instance of Docker Enterprise.
+Docker Enterprise includes Docker Universal Control Plane and Docker Trusted Registry.
 This lab provides Docker Enterprise.

 ## Understanding the Play With Docker Interface

 ![pwd screen](./img/pwd_screen.jpg)

 This workshop is only available to people in a pre-arranged workshop.
 That may happen through a [Docker Meetup](https://events.docker.com/chapters/), a conference workshop that is being led by someone who has made these arrangements, or special arrangements between Docker and your company.
-The workshop leader will provide you with the URL to a workshop environment that includes [Docker Enterprise Edition](https://www.docker.com/enterprise-edition).
+The workshop leader will provide you with the URL to a workshop environment that includes [Docker Enterprise](https://www.docker.com/enterprise-edition).
 The environment will be based on [Play with Docker](https://labs.play-with-docker.com/).

 If none of these apply to you, contact your local [Docker Meetup Chapter](https://events.docker.com/chapters/) and ask if there are any scheduled workshops.
 In the meantime, you may be interested in the labs available through the [Play with Docker Classroom](https://training.play-with-docker.com/alacart/).